SamKelly-bi/NBA-Expansion-Case-Study/README.md

 # NBA Expansion Market Analysis 🏀

-> An End-to-End Excel and Power BI analytics project examining the viability of different cities for potential NBA expansion and relocation franchises.
+> An end-to-end Excel and Power BI analytics project examining the viability of different cities for potential NBA expansion and relocation franchises.

 ---